deadglow/aie-opengl-renderer/README.md

 # aie-opengl-renderer

 An OpenGL renderer written for the AIE Graphics Unit, using GLFW.
+NOTE: Requires ASSIMP to work, but it is not included with this repo.

 This renderer has support for:
 - PBR shading/lighting